TheoSlater/arkgen/README.md

 ## Overview

-chatbot-ui is an open-source developer toolkit for building modern, interactive AI chat interfaces within Next.js applications.
+Arkgen is an open-source developer toolkit for building modern, interactive AI chat interfaces within Next.js applications.
 It combines real-time streaming responses, seamless AI model integration, and a scalable architecture to deliver dynamic, user-friendly chatbot experiences.

-**Why chatbot-ui?**
+**Why arkgen?**

 This project empowers developers to create responsive, real-time conversational interfaces with ease.
 The core features include: